Mostafanofal453/2.5-Million-Rows-Egyptian-Datasets-Collection/README.md

 # <a name="5">Websites</a>

-The datasets were collected from:
+ We searched for the datasets in the related work papers and the most well-known websites like:

 * Kaggle

 * Github

 * Huggingface

 * Google Datasets

 * ScienceDirect

 * ResearchGate

 * IEEE Xplore

+The datasets had different formats like XML, JSON, CSV and text so we unified them all to excel files format.

+We also worked on labeling the datasets with the year label and filtered them to combine our final output.

 ---

 # <a name="6">Pandas Read</a>

 `import pandas as pd`

 `data = pd.read_excel("Name.xlsx")`

 # <a name="7">Notes</a>